 Upon completion of the foreclosure process, THDA may hold title to properties previously financed by Program Loans ("Real Estate Owned").
-THDA expects to sell Real Estate Owned or convey Real Estate Owned to the relevant insurer or guarantor of the underlying Program Loans.
+THDA expects to convey Real Estate Owned to the relevant insurer or guarantor of the underlying Program Loans or to otherwise sell Real Estate Owned.
 Sale proceeds or claims paid by the insurer or guarantor are deposited in the Debt Service and Expense account of the bond issue from which the foreclosed loan was originally funded.
-As of February 28, 2022, THDA held title to 8 Real Estate Owned properties with a related Program Loan balance of approximately \$831,877 under the General Resolution.
+As of April 30, 2022, THDA held title to 10 Real Estate Owned properties with a related Program Loan balance of approximately \$1,020,759 under the General Resolution.
 Foreclosure actions and new forbearance requirements have been impacted by federal legislation in response to the COVID-19 Pandemic; see "COVID-19 (Business Disruption Risk)" herein.

-Delinquencies and Foreclosures as of February 28, 2022
+Delinquencies and Foreclosures as of April 30, 2022